Unlinking and unknottedness of monotone Lagrangian submanifolds: Holomorphic discs which avoid a Lagrangian

-Then there exists an almost complex structure on $X$ such that all $J$-discs with boundary on $L_1$ representing $\beta$ are disjoint from $L_2$.
-Moreover, $J$ can be chosen to be regular for the moduli problem of finding discs in the clss $\beta$. \end{thm} For details of neck-stretching and SFT compactness we refer to the paper \cite{CieMoh}.
-See also \cite{BEHWZ}.
+Then there exists an almost complex structure $J$ on $X$ with the following property.
+All genus zero $J$-holomorphic curves representing the class $\beta$, that is to say spheres passing through $L_1$ or discs with boundary on $L_1$, are disjoint from $L_2$.
+Moreover, if $a(f_1)(\beta)=A(f_1)$ then $J$ can be chosen to be regular for the moduli problem of finding discs in the class $\beta$. \end{thm}

+The construction of $J$ proceeds by stretching the neck along a contact-type hypersurface and analysing the limits of holomorphic curves as the neck becomes infinitely long.
+This is a standard trick but it is important enough that we recall it now.
+For further details of neck-stretching and SFT compactness we refer to the papers \cite{BEHWZ} and \cite{CieMoh}.